nauqh/Ashema/README.md

  - [x] Login to [GitHub](https://github.com/) and verify your account.
  - [x] [Fork the repo](https://github.com/kyb3r/modmail/fork).
  - [x] Install the [Pull app](https://github.com/apps/pull) for your fork.
- - [x] Then go to the Deploy tab in your [Heroku account](https://dashboard.heroku.com/apps) of your bot app, select GitHub and connect your fork (usually by typing "Tiamut")
+ - [x] Then go to the Deploy tab in your [Heroku account](https://dashboard.heroku.com/apps) of your bot app, select GitHub and connect your fork (usually by typing `Ashema`)
  - [x] Turn on auto-deploy for the `master` branch.

 ### Installation

-Local hosting of Tiamut is also possible
+Local hosting of Ashema is also possible

 Install dependencies: